awslabs/voice-powered-analytics/README-QuickSight.md

 Amazon Kinesis Firehose delivers the data into S3 as a GZIP file format.
 You can use a variety of methods to download one of the files in the dataset.
 If you use the AWS CLI today, this is likely the easiest method to take a look at the data.

-An example would be listing one of the files with:
+List one of the files with:
 ```bash
 aws s3 ls s3://aws-vpa-tweets-euw1/tweets/2017/11/06/04/aws-vpa-tweets-1-2017-11-06-04-23-28-2020b61e-ac18-4c9e-b446-6a49f8cced21.gz
 ```